2026 · 05 · 02 · Sat

 AI assistants that can do tasks, not just answer

-Several products moved from chat to hands-on help, completing multi-step work across apps and devices.
+Several products moved from chat to hands-on help with multi-step work.

 Perplexity adds “Computer” agent on Max tier